 The Ten and A Half Commandments of Writingby Alex Keegan

-The Internet Writing Journal, August 1998 Recently The IWJ received an email in which I was asked to provide some advice for the younger writers.
+Category: Fiction Writing Recently The IWJ received an email in which I was asked to provide some advice for the younger writers.
 The answer isn't easy.
 No teenager wants to be told, grow up, get experience, broaden and deepen that life-knowledge.
 They're already grown!

 But a few years ago I was writer of the month in Compuserve's WRITERS FORUM and it was great fun, full of energetic questioning, mostly from relative beginners, and interesting craft-chat.
 At the end of the month I needed to write something to say goodbye and had the chance to do so without any heckling!
 This article, apart from some minor edits, is the advice I offered then and I offer it now to the younger author and to any writer, of any age, experienced or otherwise.
 Three years on, even though I'm denied access to Writers, I think my views are pretty much the same.

 DON'T WRITE ABOUT THINGS THAT INTEREST YOU, WRITE ABOUT THINGS THAT ENERGISE YOU